mweagle/Sparta/content/docs/overview/index.md

 lambdaFunctions = append(lambdaFunctions, helloWorldFn)
 {{< /highlight >}}

 We first declare an empty slice `lambdaFunctions` to which all our service's lambda functions will be appended.
-The next step is to create a new lambda function via `NewLambda` that registers our golang function with Sparta.  `NewLambda` accepts three parameters:
+The next step is to create a new lambda function via `NewLambda`.  `NewLambda` accepts three parameters:

   * `string|IAMRoleDefinition` : Either a string literal that refers to a pre-existing IAM role under which the lambda function will be executed, *OR* a `sparta.IAMRoleDefinition` that will be provisioned as part of this deployment and used as the execution role for the lambda function.
     - In this example, we're defining a new `IAMRoleDefinition` as part of the stack.
 This role definition will automatically include privileges for actions such as CloudWatch logging, and since our function doesn't access any additional AWS services that's all we need.